 (II) the savings in operating costs throughout the estimated average life of the covered product in the type (or class) compared to any increase in the price of, or in the initial charges for, or maintenance expenses of, the covered products which are likely to result from the imposition of the standard;

-(III) the total projected amount of energy, or as applicable, water, savings likely to result directly from the imposition of the standard (Office of the White House, 2017).
+(III) the total projected amount of energy, or as applicable, water, savings likely to result directly from the imposition of the standard;

+(IV) any lessening of the utility or the performance of the covered products likely to result from the imposition of the standard;

+(V) the impact of any lessening of competition, as determined in writing by the Attorney General, that is likely to result from the imposition of the standard;

+(VI) the need for national energy and water conservation; and

+(VII) other factors the Secretary considers relevant.

 Specifically, the statute requires every energy efficiency standards regulation promulgated by DOE to be “economically justified,” specifically requiring that the cumulative benefits of the regulation exceed the cumulative costs.
-In information we provide further below, DOE regularly overestimated appliance product prices and life cycle costs post-regulation, thereby resulting in outcomes that are more economically beneficial than predicted.
+In information we provide further below, energy efficiency advocates and Lawrence Berkeley National Laboratory found that DOE overestimated numerous appliance product prices and life cycle costs post-regulation, and thereby overestimated economic benefits.

 As directed by Executive Order 13777, the regulatory reform task force shall also identify regulations that are “outdated.”
 Yet again, EPCA provides statutory requirements to ensure that efficiency standards and test procedures are reviewed on a periodic basis.
-Since DOE has expanded the Appliance and Equipment Standards Program to cover a larger share of home, commercial, and industrial energy use, it is increasing important for DOE to maintain its ability to update current energy efficiency standard and test procedure regulations on a periodic basis to ensure standards remain relevant.
+Since DOE has expanded the Appliance and Equipment Standards Program to cover a larger share of home, commercial, and industrial energy use, it is increasingly important for DOE to maintain its ability to update current energy efficiency standards and test procedure regulations on a periodic basis to ensure standards remain relevant.

+Responses to Specific DOE Questions

 Below are the Utility Coalition responses to some of the specific questions listed in the RFI.